What are AI Agents? How AI Augments Human Work to Increase Productivity

 2. Model-based reflex agents

 • How they work - unlike simple reflex agents, model-based agents use their current perception as well as memory to build an internal model of the environment to support their decisions.
 This model represents the world's current state and how it evolves over time, allowing the agent to consider past experiences and probable outcomes when making decisions.
-The model is also updated once new information is available.
+The AI model is also updated once new information is available.

 • Example - AI agent tracks stock levels, predicts future needs, and automatically orders new supplies.